-On May 24, 2009, Smart introduced Sandbox, the latest web platform from Smart which unites social networking, online media content downloading, as well as web services.
+Smart also offers Sandbox, the latest web platform from Smart which unites social networking, online media content downloading, as well as web services.
 Browsing on the portal is free of charge but downloading content is charged accordingly.
 Content is delivered straight to the subscriber's mobile and the cost for any requested music, game and video is automatically charged to the subscriber's prepaid load or added to the monthly service fee for postpaid subscribers.

-On June 11, 2010, we launched SmartBro WiMAX, in Metro Manila.
+SmartBro WiMAX service is available in Metro Manila and selected key cities in Visayas and Mindanao.
 WiMAX, which stands for Worldwide Interoperability for Microwave Access, is a wide area network technology that allows for a more efficient band use, interference avoidance and higher data rates over longer distances.
-WiMAX is initially being offered at Plan 999 for unlimited broadband usage with a burst speed of 1 Mbps.
+WiMAX was initially being offered at Plan 999 for unlimited broadband usage with a burst speed of 1 Mbps.
+Additional unlimited broadband packages are now available under Plan 799 and Plan 1995.